-Join Denise Allen-Hoyt for an in-depth discussion in this video Securing console and Telnet access, part of Up and Running with Cisco CLI Router Configuration.
+Join Denise Allen-Hoyt for an in-depth discussion in this video Securing console and Telnet access, part of Learning Cisco CLI Router Configuration.

 - Devices on a network should be secured both physically and logically.
 All network devices should be located in a secure room with locking doors or should be installed in a locking cabinet.
 Passwords should definitely be configured to prevent unauthorized access to the router's operating system.
 Applying a password to the console port will provide additional security if someone attaches a cable to that console port and attempts to log into your router.